revault/practical-revault/transactions.md

 ## unvault_tx

-The transaction which spends the [`vault_tx`](vault_tx) deposit output, and creates an unvault output only spendable by the managers (along with the cosigning servers) after `X` blocks.
+The transaction which spends the [`vault_tx`](vault_tx) deposit output, and creates an unvault output spendable by the `N` stakeholders or the managers (along with the cosigning servers) after `X` blocks.

 - version: 2
 - locktime: 0